NetApp/harvest/docs/ontap-metrics.md

 ### aggr_other_data

-Performance metric for other I/O operations.
+Performance metric for other I/O operations in bytes per seconds.
 Other I/O operations can be metadata operations, such as directory lookups and so on.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|